neha-shah-ns/bank-marketing/README.md

 ## NAVIGATING THROUGH THIS PROJECT
 Here is an outline of what materials you can for this project and where.

-* CODE: This includes R files of initial EDA as well as code for each model utilized.
+* CODE: All coding was done in R. This includes an rmd file for EDA as well as R files each model that was built.
+These files can be run using RStudio.

 * DATA: In addition to the UCI website, the bank_full dataset we analyzed can be found here to download.